 On September 16, 2019, an action (the "PA Action") was filed in the Court of Common Pleas of Philadelphia County, Trial Division, against, among others, the Company and its wholly-owned subsidiaries, Innovative Gourmet LLC and Food Innovations, Inc. Since that time, other parties involved in the incident have joined as plaintiffs in the PA Action.
 The complaint in the PA Action alleges, inter alia, wrongful death and negligence by a driver formerly employed by Innovative Gourmet, and plaintiffs filed a demand and offer to settle for fifty million dollars.
 We expect that should a settlement occur, the amount to resolve the Action would be substantially lower.
 The Company, its subsidiaries, and their employees had auto and umbrella insurance policies, among others, that were in effect for the relevant period.
-The Company and its subsidiaries' insurers have agreed to defend the Company, its subsidiaries and the driver in the PA Action (and related actions), subject to a reservation of rights.
+The Company and its subsidiaries' insures have agreed to defend the Company, its subsidiaries and the driver in the PA Action (and related actions), subject to a reservation of rights.
 The Company believes that the likely outcome would result in the liabilities being covered by its insurance carriers.
 However, if the Company was found responsible for damages in excess of its available insurance coverage, such damages in excess of the coverage could have a material adverse effect on the Company's operations.
-On July 16, 2020, the court granted the Company's motion to stay the case through the final adjudication of an additional pending legal proceeding against the driver in connection with the events related to the case.
-It is not anticipated that the Company and its subsidiaries will be a party to any other legal proceedings in connection with this matter.
+The case has been set for trial for April 1, 2024.
 Because the statute of limitations on the incident has now run, it is not anticipated that any new plaintiffs involved in the incident will come forward against the Company and its subsidiaries.